moritzbuck/jgi2sra_mapper/README.md

 A small dirty script to get a mapping from Gold Stamp ID from JGI to an SR-ID easity downloadable by `fastq-dump`.
 Really convinent if you want to use the metagenomic libraries used in Nayfach et al 2020's for further analysis, about half of the libraries can be obtained with this.
 Probably more could be obtained with more clever queries, but I am lazy, and it was good for my purposes.

-Can easily be modified to obtaine other samples.
+Can easily be modified to obtain other samples.

+Also, JGI provides similar files here (https://gold.jgi.doe.gov/downloads)

 ## REQUIREMENTS